artistic research: “multi sensorial hearing perspective”

 – How is the gesture of our body influencing the way we hear and listen, how is our way of moving and being in the space influenced by culture and how does this scape our hearing perspective?

 Placing our ways of hearing and hearing abilities in a cultural, political, historical and more inclusive perspective.

 – And from what perspectives do others listening to what we hear?
-What is their cultural hearing background, bodily sensitivity, gesture behavior, goals, taste or desire?
+What is their cultural hearing background, bodily sensitivity, gesture behaviour, goals, taste or desire?
 What is making sense for them while hearing?

 – What comes first: the selective movement of our body towards the sounds we (want to) hear or the interpretation when we listen?
 The vibrations of the sound around us did already penetrate our body before we started to listen.